nextstrain/nextstrain.org/docs/redis.rst

    .. code-block:: bash

-      heroku redis:maxmemory redis-X-N -a nextstrain-server -p volatile-ttl
+      heroku redis:maxmemory "$new_instance" -a nextstrain-server -p volatile-ttl

-7. Replace the old Redis instance with the new one:
+8. Replace the old Redis instance with the new one:

    .. code-block:: bash

       for app in nextstrain-{dev,canary,server}; do
-          heroku redis:promote redis-X-N -a "$app" # attaches as REDIS heroku addons:detach NEW_REDIS -a "$app" # removes old NEW_REDIS attachment
+          heroku redis:promote "$new_instance" -a "$app" # attaches as REDIS
+          heroku addons:detach NEW_REDIS -a "$app" # removes old NEW_REDIS attachment
       done

-8. Test that your login session is now "remembered" again.
+9. Test that your login session is now "remembered" again.

-9. Remove the old Redis instance:
+10. Remove the old Redis instance:

    .. code-block:: bash